 Never Miss An Event; Join Our Email Community

 Sean Vanaman, The Story of Your Game.
 Regardless of what you design, build and ship, the explicit or experiential stories that emerge will be the thing that ultimately define the product.
-Sean will walk through how explicit story decisions play a role in the design process at Campo Santo and how you can design, prototype and iterate on narrative and mechanics to create compelling stories, fascinating worlds, memorable moments and impactful characters.
+Sean walks through how explicit story decisions play a role in the design process at Campo Santo and how you can design, prototype and iterate on narrative and mechanics to create compelling stories, fascinating worlds, memorable moments and impactful characters.

 Sean Vanaman, studio director at Campo Santo, has worked as a writer and designer in the video game industry since 2006, notably contributing to and directing The Walking Dead S:1 and Firewatch.
 He has worked at Campo Santo since 2013 and spent a considerable amount of time at Telltale Games and The Walt Disney Company.
 He attended the University of Southern California where he studied film, writing and politics.